anataliocs/stellar-arbitrage-apes-future-yacht-club/README.md

 - Open Zeppelin Repos:  https://github.com/OpenZeppelin/stellar-contracts
 - Review the Audit Reports here:  https://github.com/OpenZeppelin/stellar-contracts/tree/main/audits

-Audited Open Zeppelin NFT Contracts now on ✨ [Stellar Network](https://developers.stellar.org/) with [smart wallets](https://developers.stellar.org/docs/build/apps/smart-wallets) powered by Stellar Dev Tools like the **Stellar CLI**, the **Stellar Javascript SDK**, **Passkey Kit** and **Launchtube**.
+Fully Audited Open Zeppelin NFT Contracts now on ✨ [Stellar Network](https://developers.stellar.org/) with [smart wallets](https://developers.stellar.org/docs/build/apps/smart-wallets) powered by Stellar Dev Tools like the **Stellar CLI**, the **Stellar Javascript SDK**, **Passkey Kit** and **Launchtube**.

+Audited smart contracts add another layer of security and safety to the Soroban ecosystem which is already built from the ground up with a security mindset.

-Built with the new Open Zeppelin Wizard
+Built with the new Open Zeppelin Wizard ✅

 ## ✨ Stellar Smart Contract Arbitrage Apes Demo